ramachandran492/buffer-analysis/README.md

 buffer-analysis
 ===============

-Pearl script to convert timestamps to interframe times at player buffer
+Perl script to convert timestamps to interframe times at player buffer